Tutsi

 The Tutsi (/ˈtʊtsi/ TUUT-see), also called Watusi, Watutsi or Abatutsi (/kin/), are an ethnic group established primarily in Rwanda and Burundi.
 They are a Bantu-speaking people and the second-largest of three main ethnic groups in Rwanda and Burundi, the other two being the Hutu and Twa.

 Historically, the Tutsi were pastoralists and filled the ranks of the warrior caste.
-Before 1962, they regulated and controlled Rwandan society, which consisted of Tutsi aristocrats and Hutu commoners under a clientship structure.
-The Tutsi occupied the dominant positions in the sharply stratified society and constituted the ruling class.
+Before 1962, they controlled Rwandan society, which consisted of Tutsi aristocrats and Hutu commoners under a clientship structure, with Tutsi occupying dominant positions in the sharply stratified society, constituting the ruling class.

 Origins and classification

 American historian Christopher Ehret believes that the Tutsi mainly descend from speakers of an extinct branch of South Cushitic he calls "Tale South Cushitic".
-The Tale Southern Cushites entered the Great Lakes region sometime before 800 BC and were pastoralists who relied only on their livestock and conceivably growing no grains themselves.
-They did not practice the hunting of wild animals, while the consumption of fish was taboo and heavily avoided.
-The Tale Southern Cushitic way of life shows striking similarities to the Tutsi, who rely heavily on the milk, blood, and meat of their cattle and traditionally shun the cultivation and consumption of grains, look down on pottery and hunting, and avoid eating fish.
-A number of words related to pastoralism in the Rwanda-Rundi languages are Tale Southern Cushitic loanwords, such as "bull", "cow dung", and "lion" (a livestock predator).
+The Tale Southern Cushites entered the African Great Lakes region sometime before 800 BC and were pastoralists who relied on their livestock and conceivably grew no grains themselves.
+They did not practice the hunting of wild animals and the consumption of fish was taboo and heavily avoided.
+The Tale Southern Cushitic way of life shows striking similarities to that of the Tutsi, who rely heavily on the milk, blood, and meat of their cattle and traditionally shun the cultivation and consumption of grains, look down on pottery and hunting, and avoid eating fish.
+A number of words related to pastoralism in the Rwanda-Rundi languages are Tale Southern Cushitic loanwords, such as "bull", "cow dung", and "lion".
+Some oral traditions and speculative narratives have occasionally attempted to link the origins of the Tutsi to groups from the Horn of Africa, such as Somali clans like the Gadabuursi.
+However, there is no widely accepted historical or academic evidence supporting these claims.
+Mainstream scholarship generally identifies the Tutsi as part of the populations of the African Great Lakes region, with a complex history shaped by long-term local and regional interactions.

 This late continuation of Southern Cushites as important pastoralists in the southern half of the lacustrine region raises the intriguing possibility that the latter-day Tutsi and Hima pastoralism, most significant in the southern half of the region, is rooted in the Southern Cushitic culture and so derived from the east rather than the north.